Logo

 Niall Ferguson was an attendee of the 2012 Bilderberg Group meeting, where he was a speaker on economic policy.

-Niall Ferguson was highly critical of Britain's vote to leave the European Union, warning that "the economic consequences will be dire".
+Niall Ferguson was highly critical of the results of the 2016 European Union referendum, warning that "the economic consequences will be dire".

-Later, after backing the Remain campaign during the referendum, Niall Ferguson changed his mind and came out in support of Britain's exit from the EU.
+Later, after backing the Remain campaign during the referendum, Niall Ferguson changed his mind and came out in support of Britain's exit from the European Union.

 Krugman argued that Niall Ferguson's view is "resurrecting 75-year old fallacies" and full of "basic errors".